biolab-unige/nifti2dicom/README.md

 Convert 3D medical images to DICOM 2D series

-Nifti2Dicom is a convertion tool that converts 3D NIfTI files (and other formats supported by ITK, including Analyze, MetaImage Nrrd and VTK) to DICOM.
+Nifti2Dicom is a conversion tool that converts 3D NIfTI files (and other formats supported by ITK, including Analyze, MetaImage Nrrd and VTK) to DICOM.
 Unlike other conversion tools, it can import a DICOM file that is used